Back to School with…One Planet Port - Session #3

 ARCHITECTURE FOR TRANSITION OF GLOBAL TRADE

-This evening delves into envisioning the port from a planetary perspective, transcending vested interests and profit-driven paradigms.
-We scrutinize the potentialities, pondering how shipping, trade, and industry can embody sustainability.
+This evening delved into envisioning the port from a planetary perspective, transcending vested interests and profit-driven paradigms.
+We scrutinized the potentialities, pondering how shipping, trade, and industry can embody sustainability.

-We will explore innovative strategies to revolutionise shipping towards greener horizons.
-In the realm of trade, we scrutinise not only the volumes involved but also the evolving nature of transported goods, intricately intertwined with the uptake of renewable energy and the circular economy.
-As for industry, we investigate the transitioning towards a fossil-free Rotterdam industry, discerning which sectors must adapt, persist, or emerge anew to align with climate goals.
+We explored innovative strategies to revolutionise shipping towards greener horizons.
+In the realm of trade, we scrutinised not only the volumes involved but also the evolving nature of transported goods, intricately intertwined with the uptake of renewable energy and the circular economy.
+As for industry, we investigated the transitioning towards a fossil-free Rotterdam industry, discerning which sectors must adapt, persist, or emerge anew to align with climate goals.

-Speakers for the evening will be Lynn Vanheule of One Planet Port with a brief introduction, Lucy Gilliam (Seas at Risk) and Matthew Langdon (ECF) and Michelle Prins (Natuur en Milieu).
-Finally, Inge Janse will close again the session.
+Speakers for the evening were Lynn Vanheule of One Planet Port with a brief introduction, Lucy Gilliam (Seas at Risk) and Matthew Langdon (ECF) and Michelle Prins (Natuur en Milieu).
+Finally, Inge Janse closed again the session.

 One Planet port is a new NGO in Rotterdam.
 We are on a quest to accelerate the ecological transition in the port of Rotterdam, underscoring its significance as a catalyst for change in global trade and transportation.
 What happens in Rotterdam is on the radar of all other significant ports.
 An apparent small change in Rotterdam can trigger widespread effects worldwide.
 We are rooted in the grassroots movement.
 We are targeting the Port of Rotterdam and the local and national government (owning and governing the Port of Rotterdam).
 Our mission is to transform the port of Rotterdam to operate within all planetary boundaries and to safeguard the well-being of current and future generations.
 We operate with our motto Making the unseen seen.